Back to blog

 Frequently Asked Questions

-What should a big data analytics consulting checklist include?
+What should a big data analytics consultant deliver first?

-How do you know if your data is ready for analytics and AI?
+How do you know if analytics data is ready for dashboards or AI?

-Should analytics consulting start with dashboards or data pipelines?
+Should a consulting project start with dashboards or data pipelines?

 AI ReadinessBusiness IntelligenceData GovernanceBig Data Analytics